Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • loss of consciousness, epileptic convulsions, trembling (tremor) of the limbs;

-• children have regurgitation, vomiting;
+• children experience regurgitation and vomiting;

-Causes of a cyst in the brain
+Causes of cysts in the brain

 This disease can occur due to a number of different reasons.
 These include: